 To prevent risks of corruption, Total has implemented a robust, regularly updated anti-corruption compliance program that has been rolled out throughout the Group.
-The aim of this program is to promote a culture of compliance, transparency and dialog, components that are key in ensuring the sustainability of the Group’s operations and activities, as well as to meet legal requirements and, in particular, to comply with applicable anti-corruption laws, such as the U.S. Foreign Corrupt Practices Act, the UK Bribery Act or the French law on transparency, the fight against corruption and the modernization of the economy.
-Failure to comply with such legislation could expose the Group to a high financial and criminal risk, a risk to its reputation, as well as measures such as the review and reinforcement of the compliance program under the supervision of an independent third party.
+The aim of this program is to promote a culture of compliance and transparency, which is key in ensuring the sustainability of the Group’s operations and activities, as well as to comply with legal requirements, such as those resulting from the U.S. Foreign Corrupt Practices Act, the UK Bribery Act and the French law on transparency, the fight against corruption and the modernization of the economy.
+Failure to comply with such legislation is likely to expose the Group to a high criminal, financial and reputation risk, as well as the enforcement of measures such as the review and reinforcement of the compliance program under the supervision of an independent third party.

-This program is drawn up by a dedicated organization acting at the corporate and business segment levels: the Legal Risks Management and Compliance department, headed by the Chief Compliance Officer, and the Branch Compliance Officers.
-They coordinate a network of nearly 390 Compliance Officers in charge of rolling out and running the program at the subsidiary level.
+This program is drawn up by a dedicated organization acting at the Group and business segment levels, namely the Compliance and Legal Risk Management Department, headed by the Chief Compliance Officer, and the Branch Compliance Officers.
+They coordinate a network of nearly 370 Compliance Officers in charge of rolling out and running the program at the subsidiary level.
 This structured organization lies in close proximity to operational activities while having its own dedicated reporting line.

 Total’s anti-corruption compliance program is based primarily on the following seven pillars: management commitment or “tone at the top”, risk assessment, adoption of internal standards, awareness raising and training of the employees, feedback of information, including the whistleblowing system, mechanisms for assessing and monitoring the implementation of the program, and imposition of disciplinary sanctions in the event of misconduct.

-The constant high level of commitment by the General Management is reflected by the principle of zero tolerance for corruption that is set out in the Group’s Code of Conduct.
-Managers have a duty to lead by example and are responsible for promoting a culture of integrity and dialog.
-This commitment is expressed in regular statements made by the Chairman and Chief Executive Officer as well as through large-scale communications actions, such as the annual Business Ethics Day organized on the occasion of the UN’s International Anti-Corruption Day and Human Rights Day.
-This event was held for the fourth time in December 2018 and was devoted to the updated Code of Conduct which was published on the same day and presented by the Chairman and Chief Executive Officer in a video.
+The constant high level of commitment by the General Management is reflected by the principle of zero tolerance for corruption that is clearly set out in the Group’s Code of Conduct.
+Managers have a duty to lead by example and are responsible for promoting a culture of integrity and dialogue.
+This commitment is also expressed in regular statements made by the Chairman and Chief Executive Officer as well as through large-scale communication actions, such as the annual Business Ethics Day organized on the occasion of the UN’s International Anti-Corruption Day and Human Rights Day.
+The fifth edition held in December 2019 was dedicated to the speak up culture: various activities were organized, including in the subsidiaries, to encourage employees to report any potential violations of the Code of Conduct

 (1) Launched in 2004 within the World Economic Forum, PACI now numbers approximately 90 major corporations and forms a platform for discussion that brings together business leaders and governmental and non-governmental organizations, allowing them to share their experiences and ideas and develop best practices.